min2ha/ukwa-site/content/target/66581/index.en.md

   "subject": "Brexit"
 }

-# Independent: Best for Britain chief campaigning for second referendum compares Brexit to appeasement of Nazi Germany

 Brexit was compared to the appeasement of Nazi Germany in the 1930s by a leading supporter of the Remain campaign.
 Lord Malloch-Brown, the former foreign office minister who heads the Best for Britain group, made the comments after billionaire George Soros announced a campaign for a second Brexit referendum.